Core API¶

 Upon

-ing the result of this function anlf::stack_allocated
+co_awaiting the result of this function anlf::stack_allocatedobject is returned.Warning

 This must be called __outside__ of a fork-join scope and is an expert only feature!